-• A majority of members is present: 50% (+1)
+• A majority of members are present: 50% (+1).

 Discussions of protocols/submissions (and review of GREB policies/guidance) requiring full review can occur without quorum.
 However, GREB decisions require quorum.
-For example, a discussion held at the full board meeting may proceed when the members in attendance have the specific expertise, relevant competence, and knowledge necessary, as determined by the Chair, to provide an adequate ethics review.
+For example, a discussion held at the Full Board meeting may proceed when the members in attendance have the specific expertise, relevant competence, and knowledge necessary, as determined by the Chair, to provide an adequate ethics review.
 The decision of GREB, however, will be determined by holding an ad hoc meeting as soon as possible.

-Ad hoc advisors, observers, research ethics administration staff and observers (i.e., others attending GREB meetings) cannot be counted in the quorum or allowed to vote.
+Ad hoc advisors, observers, Research Ethics administration staff and observers (i.e., others attending GREB meetings) cannot be counted in the quorum or allowed to vote.
 Decisions made without quorum are not valid or binding.

-4.4 Remote Participation
+4.4 Remote participation

-Members of GREB and the research ethics office may join the Full Board meeting via teleconference/videoconference.
+Members of GREB and the Research Ethics Office may join the Full Board meeting via teleconference/videoconference.
 All members attending the meeting will be presented with a full package of meeting materials before the review date.
 Members joining virtually will be counted in quorum.